phetsims/phet-info/doc/tier-1-description-quick-start-guide.md

 ### Roles

 Certain components benefit from a custom role description, which explains their purpose and how to interact with them.
+The `accessibleRoleDescription` will be provided by the design team.
+The string should be localized, so put it in the strings.json file.
+See Accessibility Strings section below.
 You can set it with the option `accessibleRoleDescription`:

 ```ts
 const movableCircle = new Circle( 5, {